ctu-mrs/ctu-mrs.github.io/docs/introduction/uav_ros_interface.md

 ## ConstraintManager

-The ConstraintManager handles the definition and switching of dynamics constraints.
+The [ConstraintManager](https://github.com/ctu-mrs/mrs_uav_managers#ConstraintManager) handles the definition and switching of dynamics constraints.
-The constraints are mutual for all the **trackers** and supplied to them by the **ControlManager**.
+The constraints are mutual for all the trackers and supplied to them by the ControlManager.
 However, to simplify the system structure, the ConstraintManager was created to load user-defined constraints from parameter files.
-The ConstraintManager maintains feasible constraints active during the flight based on the currently active odometry source and allows to change them by ROS service.
+The ConstraintManager maintains feasible constraints active during the flight based on the currently active [odometry source](https://github.com/ctu-mrs/mrs_uav_odometry#mrs-uav-odometry-) and allows to change them by ROS service.

 Provided services: